FreshVine/Documentation-Site/src/content/guide/getting-started/billing.md

 The goal is to be understanding and flexible.

 ### What if we don't meet monthly
+That's OK!
+You simply need to get a rough average as to what your monthly number would be over the course of a year.
+If you only have one large event a year – and those who attend are the only people you consider involved – you would divide that attendance by 12.
+So if it’s 2,400 people you’d have an Involvement number of 200/mo.

 ### Everything included at every rate

 Thats right, no matter the size of your community you get access to all of Fresh Vine.
+No surprises - just the same rate, the same day, every month.

 ## How can we pay?